-The Commission considers all applications focused on improving basic needs on an equal basis.
+The Commission considers all single year applications focused on improving basic needs on an equal basis.
+For multi-year award applications, as stated in (a) above, the Commission will favour certain areas of humanitarian work.

 (c) Does the Commission favour any particular groups?